Best Fiber Internet Providers

 Frontier offers both fiber and DSL services, and DSL is a much slower type of internet connection, so it’s likely the negative view of Frontier speeds comes from those with DSL service.

 But you should cruise along at a good speed if Frontier is called “FiOS” in your area—that’s the name of its fiber brand.

 So if you want the fastest download and upload speeds in fiber, go with Frontier.

 - Price for Life plans

 *Price for Life may not be available in your area

 CenturyLink customers were more satisfied than most with their monthly bills, probably because they cut price hikes out of their lives entirely.
 With CenturyLink, your sign-up price is one you can keep—forever.

-While CenturyLink’s Fiber Internet plan is fiber, its other plans use a combination of DSL and fiber tech.
+While CenturyLink’s Fiber Internet plan is wholly fiber-optic, its other plans use a combination of DSL and fiber tech.
 That’s a common industry practice that makes DSL much faster than before, but it still can’t keep up with fiber.

 So if you know fiber is the internet type you want, and you never want to see a change in your bill, CenturyLink’s Price for Life 1 Gig is the way for you to go.